ttomtsis/DVDApplication/README.md

 You can also download the latest native executable
 ( https://github.com/ttomtsis/DVDApplication/releases ), configure it as described above
 and run it without any prerequisites

-In case you need to create a new executable use maven's native profile:
-If maven is installed use: `mvn -Pnative native:compile`

-Alternatively you can use the maven wrapper: `./mvnw -Pnative native:compile`

 ## Docker
 To run the project on Docker, make sure you have Docker installed on your machine.